ioccc-src/winner/2015/duble/README.md

 a-z, A-Z, '.' ':' ',' ';' '!' and '?'.
 ```

 Uppercase and lowercase chars are rendered the same.
-The program also understand
+The program also
-the space and the linefeed (`\n`).
-Other chars are simply ignored (most of the
+understands space and linefeed (`\n`).
+Other chars are simply ignored (most of
-time ;)
+the time ;)

 #### Stack size